 - Students will be asked to provide either an extensive literature review on the topics, or a detailed comparison between two recent studies in the direction of the topics given below.

 - Throughout the seminar, students need to provide a draft report, a final report, a presentation, and a peer-review on one of the reports submitted by peers.

 - There will be an introductory session, in which the seminar and the topics will be introduced.

 - Please check the preliminary topics below for the seminar.

 - Please provide a CV and a motivation letter that states your achievements and aims related to this seminar until the end of 03.02.2019 ( Please send your documents to "emec.ercelik (at) tum.de" with the subject line "Seminar: Visual Feature Learning in Autonomous Driving" ).

 - There is no scheduled preliminary session.

 The ultimate aim of autonomous driving problem is to design self-driving cars that safely and comfortably navigate on the roads without human intervention.
 Since visual data contains rich information about the environment, this type of data can be utilized for autonomous driving tasks.

 In this seminar course, students will investigate different autonomous driving related tasks that involve visual data processing methods.
 The focus of the given topics are visual feature extraction and learning methods used in the intersection of computer vision and autonomous driving domain.

-- Semi-supervised learning for object detection
+- Semi-supervised, self-supervised, and unsupervised learning methods for object detection

 - Convolutional recurrent neural networks for object detection and tracking